Kanji and Bamboo Earrings

 Describe your artistic style.

 Oh boy, that's a good question.
 I love so many styles but I have to say I tend to waiver towards the sparkly stuff.
-Swarovski crystal is my favorite material.
+Crystal is my favorite material.
 But I also love the chain mail category and am getting more into that and making my own jumprings to do so.

 What inspires you as a designer-artist?